So you just had a huge argument with your long distance partner. What now?

 2. Agree on a time to talk openly and honestly

-When it comes to who breaks the silence, it’s easy to end up at an impasse because you’re both waiting for the other to reach out first – especially if you both think you are in the right.
-But if neither of you makes that move, you might end up creating misunderstandings and damaging things more than you would have otherwise.
-In my opinion, it’s much more sensible to touch base as soon as you feel like it would be a good time to pick things up.
+When it comes to who breaks the silence, it’s easy to end up at a stalemate because you’re both waiting for the other to reach out.
+But if neither of you makes that move, you might damage things more than you would have otherwise.
+Avoid overthinking it and touch base as soon as you feel like it would be a good time to pick things up.
 This doesn’t mean you’re the one who ‘gave in first’, it means you were level-headed enough to try to fix things and keep them moving forward.

 A few tips for sending the first text after an argument:

 - Keep a neutral tone and don’t be passive-aggressive or accusatory, even if you feel like you’re firmly in the right.
 Just let them know that you’d like to talk things over.

 - Make it clear that you’re not looking to fight again but want to discuss things properly with a view to getting some closure.